rmccrear/javascript-practice-lv3/week-1/README.md

 Note: use `npm test -- -t "Pokemon"` to run only the Pokemon tests.
 Note: use `npm test -- -t "Weather"` to run only the Weather tests.

-## Checkpoint 3
+### Checkpoint 3

-1. Complete the TODOs for openfoodfacts.
+1. Complete the TODOs for OpenFoodFacts.

 Note: use `npm test -- -t "OpenFoodFacts"` to run only the Food Facts tests.